Hamlet Nkwain

 she/her

-Women’s Steering Committee representative – Oceania
+Women’s Steering Committee – Oceania

 she/her

-Women’s Steering Committee representative – Oceania
+Women’s Steering Committee – Oceania

 she/her

-Chair of Youth Steering Committee
+Chair – Youth Steering Committee

 he/him

-Chair of Youth Steering Committee
+Chair – Youth Steering Committee

 he/him

-Chair of the Youth Steering Commitee
+Chair of Youth’s Steering Committee

-Youth Steering Committee representative – Africa
+Youth Steering Committee – Africa

-Youth Steering Committee representative – Africa
+Youth Steering Committee – Africa

-Representative of the Youth Steering Committee for Africa
+Youth Steering Committee – Africa

 Youth Steering Committee representative – Asia